darwino/darwino-documentation/Maven-Settings.md

 	<https://maven.darwino.com/darwino-enterprise-edition>
 - Community Edition
 	<https://maven.darwino.com/darwino-community-edition>
+These maven repositories contain both the production builds and the nightly ones (aka xxxx-SNAPSHOTS)

 To validate that your maven settings are correct, display the Maven Repositories view in eclipse (`Window->Show View->Other...`).
 Hit the refresh button to make the Darwino repository appear.
 Finally, right click on this repository and select `Rebuild Index`,.
 As a result, you should see the Darwino assets like in: